Kayla M. Swenson, M.S.

 Personal and confidential service

-Specific accommodations for specific disabilities are discussed during a confidential intake with a counselor.
-We will obtain your permission before entering into discussions with parents, advocates, transition coordinators, rehabilitation services counselors, or other professionals.
+Since every student's situation is unique, specific accommodations for their disability is discussed during a confidential intake meeting with the Disability Services Coordinator.
+We will obtain the student's permission before entering into discussions with parents, advocates, transition coordinators, rehabilitation services counselors, or other professionals.
 Most accommodations can be coordinated and provided in a confidential manner.

 MnSCU Policy Statement